Keyboard shortcuts

 The architecture for icons and logotypes is called EyeExp.

 The whack.eyexp.* package contains an EyeExp singleton-like instance which is accessed like a Map for getting, setting and deleting icons or logotypes.
-Setting an entry causes Whack to re-render dependent eyexp() functions in CSS.
+Setting an entry causes Whack to re-render dependent EyeExp tags.
 An entry consists of an URL and a monochrome boolean.

-<w:EyeExp/>’sshadowattribute only takes effect on non-monochrome resources. - The
+• The <w:EyeExp/>’s shadow attribute only takes effect on non-monochrome resources.

 Some examples: